greggman/HappyFunTimes/docs/unity/gamepad-multitouch.md

 And then anywhere you'd use `Input.something` you instead use `m_hftInput.something`.

-**Note**: those functions return `HFTInput.Touch` objects, not Unity `Touch` objects.
+**Note**: `HFTInput`'s touch functions return `HFTInput.Touch` objects, not Unity `Touch` objects.

 **Note**: The `Touch.rawPosition` is currently in screen pixels of the Unity game not the controller.

-The Unity `Input` API says those value are in pixels but they are assuming the game is running on the phone.
-In the case of HappyFunTimes though each phone is different so having it be in phone screen pixels would make no sense unless you also knew the resolution of each phone.
+The Unity `Input` API says those values are in pixels but they are assuming the game is running on the phone.
+In the case of HappyFunTimes each phone is different so having it be in phone screen pixels would make no sense unless you also knew the resolution of each phone.
-I could provide that but that would make it more complicated for you.
+The controller could provide that info but that would make it more complicated for you.

 Personally I'd prefer normalized values (0.0 to 1.0).
 If you want those then take  `Touch.rawPosition` and divide `x` by `Screen.width` and `y` by `Screen.height`